camp-lab-tud/camp-lab-website/opportunities/index.md

 - A short paragraph discussing your topics of interest and your motivation.
 - A curriculum vitae with your academic records.

+{%
+  include alert.html
+  type="info"
-Please, note that generic emails will not be considered.
+  content="Please, note that generic emails will not be considered."
+%}